AIM Academy offers materials for educators to use in their courses, seminars, and other educational offerings.

 Teaching packages are available in modular units that can be used in whatever way benefits instructors and students - a few questions and solutions can be used, whole modules can be inserted into a course, modules can be scaled up into more in-depth course content, or stacked together to create a course or a more comprehensive overview of several topics.
 Teaching packages include elements such as a syllabus, readings, content slides, questions/solutions for homework assignments or quizzes, instructor notes, and assessments.

-In addition, the Initiative produces webinars that draw upon its activities and technical projects to articulate various findings from the roadmap and workforce needs assessment research.
+In addition, the academy produces webinars that draw upon its activities and technical projects to articulate various findings from the roadmap and workforce needs assessment research.
 Content from these offerings can contribute directly or indirectly to instructor course preparation.

 Undergraduate and beyond: